MaimonLab/SiffPy/README.md

 Note:
 So far I've only really been testing functionality in Jupyter notebooks.
 Note that if you use Jupyter lab, there are a few incompatibilities with the plotting libraries `matplotlib`, `bokeh`, and `holoviews`.
 However, the core code for extracting the data will be unaffected and relies ONLY on `numpy`.
+These issues seem not to be an issue in VSCode's handling of notebooks, though VSCode can be fussy with `bokeh`.

 ## Understanding .siff files